svgdotjs/svg.js/README.md

 # Svg.js

-Svg.js is a lightweight (less than 3k gzipped) library for manipulating SVG.
+Svg.js is a lightweight (3k gzipped) library for manipulating SVG.

 Svg.js is licensed under the terms of the MIT License.